alicezhang030/Suko/README.md

 - [x] User can view and edit their profile.

 Ambiguous Problems:
-- [ ] User can see on a map what users near them are watching and create events with the others
+- [x] User can see on a map what users near them are watching and create events for other users
 - [ ] Users can take a quiz and receive anime recommendations based on their selections.

 **Optional Nice-to-have Stories**